tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 An algorithm for determining how to resolve a given name in a manner that satisfies these properties is described in {{resolution-algorithm}}.
-Note: this algorithm does not prevent adversarial resolvers from redirecting targeted clients to addresses of its choosing via unsigned DNS answers.
+Note: this algorithm does not prevent adversarial resolvers from redirecting targeted clients to addresses of its choosing via DNS answers without DNSSEC signatures.
 Privacy-Sensitive Connections concerned about this attack SHOULD conceal their IP address via a TLS- or HTTP-layer proxy or some other tunneling mechanism.

 ## Discovering Authoritative DoH Servers {#authoritative-discovery}